nf-core/website/markdown/developers/tutorials/dsl2_modules_tutorial.md

 Even before beginning the development of a module, you should identify a small dataset you can use to test its functionality.
 Ideally, the dataset is existing already and can be shared with other test workflows for other modules.

 > :recycle: This is in active development, keep an eye for available test data [here](https://github.com/nf-core/test-datasets/tree/modules/data) and how to access them using a config file (see this [change](https://github.com/nf-core/modules/pull/365)).

+If you _must_ create your own test data, make sure you follow the [test data guidelines](https://nf-co.re/docs/contributing/test_data_guidelines).

 ---